-Given that social was such a significant driver of inbound traffic; we wanted to ensure that the attention placed on the home page wasn’t lost as readers entered via the article page.
-With a feature we’ve come to refer to as the “transporter module,” where the bottom of the page scrolls into the top of another page, on Mashable a visitors who reaches the end of an article automatically scroll into the section page from where that article lives.
+Given that social was such a significant driver of inbound traffic we wanted to ensure that the attention placed on the home page wasn’t lost as readers entered via the article page.
+With a feature we’ve come to refer to as the “transporter module” (where the bottom of the page scrolls into the top of another page) on Mashable, a visitor who reaches the end of an article automatically is scrolled into the section page from where that article lives.

 Pete Cashmore called the new Mashable a “faster, simpler and more enjoyable way to consume the news.”